apache/doris/docs/en/docs/data-operate/import/import-scenes/local-file-load.md

    ```

    - Load success if the client show the return rows.
 Otherwise sql statement will throw an exception and show the error message in client.
-   - For details of other fields, please refer to the [MySQL Load](../../../sql-manual/sql-reference/Data-Manipulation-Statements/Load/MYSQL-LOAD.md) command documentation.
+   - For details of other fields, please refer to the [MySql Load](../../../sql-manual/sql-reference/Data-Manipulation-Statements/Load/MYSQL-LOAD.md) command documentation.

 ### Import Suggestion